Tops of the Crops - French Beans

 Growing French beans is easy even for beginners.
 But growing them successfully does mean knowing a few key pieces of information that will help you choose the right beans for you, and, of course, position and care for your crop in the right way so they do not fail to grow

-One of the first things you need to understand when choosing french beans to grow is that there are two main types:
+One of the first things you need to understand when choosing to grow french beans is that there are two main types:

 • climbing beans